quicwg/multipath/draft-ietf-quic-multipath.md

 indicates an attempt
 to migrate to that path.
 Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for transmission.
-Only the reception of "non-probing" frames on a new path containing a Connection ID that is already in use on another path should be considered as path migration as further discussed in {{mirgation}}.
+Reception of QUIC packets on a new path containing a Connection ID that is already in use on another path should be considered as path migration as further discussed in {{mirgation}}.